medic/medic-docs/configuration/declarative-config.md

 # Targets
 Health workers can easily view their goals and progress for the month, even while offline.
-Targets refers to our in-app analytics widgets.
-These widgets can be configured to track metrics for an individual CHW or for an entire health facility, depending on what data the logged in user has access to.
-Targets can be configured for any user that has offline access (user type is "restricted to their place").
-When configuring targets, you have access to all the contacts (people and places) that your logged in user can view, along with all the reports about them.
+Targets refers to the in-app analytics widgets.
+These widgets can be set to track metrics for an individual CHW or for an entire health facility, depending on what data the logged in user has access to.
+Targets can be seen by users that have offline access (user type is "restricted to their place").
+When defining targets, you have access to all the contacts (people and places) that the logged in user would view, along with all the reports about them.

 Like Tasks, a rules engine is used to generate the targets using the data available in the client app.
 The data, comprised of docs for people, places, and the reports about them, are processed by rules engine code to emit data for widgets like these: